kapancioglu/Paco17/README.md

-# Paco17
+# PacoArcos
-Coffees places in Paço de Arcos , Portugal
+About the village of Paço de Arcos , Oeiras - Portugal.

+TODO:
+- History, Localization
+- Cafes, Restaurants, Services
+- Places to visit